NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/cloning.md

 neurocontainers	https://github.com/NeuroDesk/neurocontainers.git (push)
 ```

-If your client hasn't automatically configured a remote for NeuroDesk/eurocontainers, you'll need to with:
+If your client hasn't automatically configured a remote for NeuroDesk/neurocontainers, you'll need to do it yourself with:

 ```console
 $ git remote add -f upstream https://github.com/NeuroDesk/neurocontainers.git